 We’re sure this one will surprise you — Hulu’s price starts at just $6.99 a month.
 Still, at such a cost, you’ll have to watch ads from time to time, and an ad-free plan will cost you $12.99 a month.
 Besides, starting at $69.99 per month, you’ll be able to get a whole bunch of content, including Starz, Cinemax, HBO, and Showtime, as well as Live TV channels.

-Hulu is a great alternative to Netflix, but if you live outside of the US or Japan, you may not be able to enjoy it (we said may because there is always VeePN you can use to bypass geo-blocked content).
+Hulu is a great alternative to Netflix, but if you live outside of the US or Japan, you may not be able to enjoy it all the time (we said may because you can use a VPN to access geo-blocked content when traveling).
 The good thing about Hulu is that you can watch new episodes of hit shows the day after they appear on TV, while on Netflix, you must wait until they release the whole season.